-This approach attributes to each cloud spectrum a probability for each of the three PSC types.
-The maximum of the normalised probability is indicating the most likely PSC type.
-For a more distinctive classification approach we introduced a threshold of

-- 25 $P_j > 50\%$ for a significant confidence that PSC type j is dominating the measured cloud spectrum.
-In addition, if two types have a probability between 40% and 50% this may give indication for a mixed-type cloud.
-This circumstance appears nearly exclusively in the data analysis for the combination NAT with STS (this mixture is named NAT_STS in the following), which most likely occur in the analysis due to the difficulties to differentiate large NAT from STS particle clouds in the MIPAS measurements.
-It is also reasonable that mixed-type clouds or 'sandwich' structures of both types (Shibata et al., 1997) in the - 30 FOV of the instrument generate this kind of events.
-Ground-based (e.g., Achtert and Tesche, 2014) and spaceborne (e.g., Pitts et al., 2011) lidar measurements with better vertical resolution than MIPAS frequently observe layered structures of different PSC types.
-Table 2 summarises the $p{i,j}$ values for all 13-classification areas of the current version (V1.2.8) of the classifier.
+This approach attributes a probability for each of the three PSC types to each cloud spectrum.
+The maximum of the normalized probability indicates the most likely PSC type.
+For a more distinctive classification approach we introduced a threshold of $P_i > 50 \%$ for a significant confidence that PSC type j dominates the measured cloud spectrum.
+In addition, if two types have a probability between 40 and 50 %, this may give indication of a mixed-type cloud.
+This circumstance appears nearly exclusively in the data analysis for the combination NAT with STS (this mixture is named NAT\STS in the following), which most likely occurs in the analysis due to the difficulties of differentiating large NAT from STS particle clouds in the MIPAS measurements.
+It is also reasonable that mixed-type clouds or "sandwich" structures of both types (Shibata et al., 1997) in the FOV of the instrument generate this kind of event.
+Ground-based (e.g. Achtert and Tesche, 2014) and space-borne (e.g. Pitts et al., 2011) lidar measurements with better vertical resolution than MIPAS frequently observe layered structures of different PSC types.
+Table 2 summarizes the $p{i,i}$ values for all 13 classification areas of the current version (V1.2.8) of the classifier.
 Note that the probabilities $p{i,j}$ were chosen empirically.
-The correlation diagrams of the modelled CSDB spectra provide guidance for a realistic parameter choice.
+The correlation diagrams of the modelled CSDB spectra (e.g. Figs. 4 and 6) provide guidance for a realistic parameter choice.
+The sensitivity of the classification result to the choice of the probabilities $p{i,i}$ is presented in Sect.
+3.4.

-Figure 9 shows the PDF of the normalised PSC type probabilities for all cloudy spectra in the altitude range 12 to 30 km for SH June 2009.
-The PDFs for ice, NAT and STS illustrate the well-defined separation of ice and non-ice events by the large count numbers for $P{ice} > 85\%$, even higher for $P{ice} < 5\%$, and very low values between the two extremes.
-For STS and NAT a

-5 count numbers for $P{ice} > 85\%$, even higher for $P{ice} < 5\%$, and very low values between the two extremes.
-For STS and NAT a significant number of the cloud observations show P-values between 20-50% indicating some difficulties to separate both types from each other.
-However, both types show also a significant number of spectra with large P-values ($P_i > 65\%$) and suggests a robust separation by the new classification approach in the MIPAS measurements.
+Figure 9 shows the PDF of the normalized PSC type probabilities for all cloudy spectra in the altitude range 12 to 30 km for SH June 2009.
+The PDFs for ice, NAT, and STS illustrate the well-defined separation of ice and non-ice events by the large count numbers for $P{ice} > 85\%$ , even higher for $P{ice} < 5\%$ , and very low values between the two extremes.
+For STS and NAT a significant number of the cloud observations show P values between 20 and 50\%, indicating some difficulties to separate both types from each other.
+However, both types also show a significant number of spectra with large P values ( $P_i > 65\%$ ) and suggest a robust separation by the new classification approach in the MIPAS measurements.